(Kong Qiao Wang Zi/Kujaku O)

-Director – Ngai Choi Lam, Screenplay – Izo Hashimoto, Heung Sang Kong, Ikki Sekizumi, Suet Lai Woo & Edward Tang, Based on the Manga by Makoto Ogino, Producers – Kosuke Mika & Lam Chua, Music – Mikki Yoshino, Production Design – Yiu-Kwong But.
-Production Company – Golden Harvest/Toho
+Director – Ngai Kai Lam, Screenplay – Izo Hashimoto, Heung Sang Kong, Ikki Sekizumi, Suet Lai Woo & Edward Tang, Based on the Manga by Makoto Ogino, Producers – Kosuke Mika & Lam Chua, Music – Mikki Yoshino, Production Design – Yiu-Kwong But.
+Production Company – Golden Harvest/Toho.

 Yuen Biao (Peacock), Migami Hiroshi (Lucky Fruit), Narumi Yasuda (Miss Ohkawa), Gloria Yip (Ashura), Siu-Fung Wong (Raga), Ken Ogata (Li Ku), Gordon Liu (Kabira), Eddy Ko (Ku Fong), Tonpei Hidari (Mr Sato)

 In Tibet, the Buddhist warrior monk Peacock is sent by his master to combat the threat of the Hell Envoy, the witch Raga, and the Hell Virgin Ashura, daughter of the Hell King.
 They have come seeking to open the holes scattered around the world that will allow Hell King free run of the Earth.
 The meek priest Lucky Fruit is called in by a Tokyo department store to exorcise evil spirits before the opening of a big exhibit.
 He starts work just as Peacock arrives.
 Their two styles immediately conflict but they combine forces to drive the ghosts back.
 Joined by Miss Ohkawa, the assistant at the department store who is now out of a job, they take on Raga and Ashura in a battle that takes them from Hong Kong to Tibet.
 In all of this, Lucky Fruit is certain that Ashura is a good person and can be redeemed.